rlucente-se-jboss/rhde-demo/README.md

     podman run --rm -d -p 8888:8888 localhost/ads-b-service:v0.0.2

-The container includes the full dataset but you can use volume mounts to override that to a different dataset.
-This would look
+The container includes the full dataset but you can use volume mounts to override with a different dataset.
+This would look like:
-like:

     podman run --rm -d -p 8888:8888 \
         -v data:/data localhost/ads-b-service:v0.0.2